As you can tell by my posts I love essential oils and use at least one ever day.

 Carrier oils also dilute the potency of the oils so that you can safely apply them to your skin.

-To test this in action, dab a bit of an essential oil mix on your pulse points and see how long it lasts.
-Next, first mix your essential oil blend with a carrier oil and test the oil for its "cling" again.
+To test this in action, dab a bit of an essential oil on your pulse points and see how long it lasts.
+Next, mix your essential oil blend with a carrier oil and test the oil for its "cling" again.

 Carrier oils can work as a base for massage oils, body oils, and bath oils.